Probate Q&A Series

 4. Consider Mediation.
 A neutral mediator can help family members reach a fair deal without delays and high costs.

 5. File Early When Needed.
-If negotiations stall, secure your position by promptly filing a partition action.
+If negotiations stall, secure your position by promptly filing a partition proceeding.

 2. Key Takeaways and Action Items